Uniguest-Product/Secure-Advantage/README.md

         *	  Update fleets in bulk with respect to Flag, Brand, and Location.
         *	  Make minute changes to individual assets.
         *   Reference assets in cases to make reporting and tracking escalations easier
-        *	  GBC is completely gone, no more wondering where an asset lives!
+        *	  GBC is completely gone, now less mysterious broken assets!
         ![Blink Blink](BlinkBlink.gif)
    *	Completely New Backend.
          *   More secure and robust against threats near and far.